clewandowski32/PersonalProjects_Old/README.md

 # PersonalProjects

 SimpleEQ: Source code for a basic (incomplete) EQ audio plugin created in the Juce framework.
-Gives ability to set a low cut, high cut, and parametric band with a custom GUI.
+Gives ability to set a low cut, high cut filter freq slope, and peak gain, quality, and freq band with a custom GUI.
-(will be) Packaged on my (yet to be created) website for download.